-The history of the Servicemembers Civil Relief Act (SCRA) dates back to the Civil War era.
+The history of the Servicemembers Civil Relief Act (SCRA) can trace its origin back to the American Civil War.

 After the Civil War, a moratorium was passed to suspend certain actions against Union soldiers and sailors.
 This included contract enforcement, bankruptcy, foreclosure and divorce proceedings.

 These prohibitions were formally codified in the Soldiers’ and Sailors’ Civil Relief Act of 1918.
 That act expired after World War I, but it came back as the Soldiers’ and Sailors’ Civil Relief Act of 1940.
 In this version of the act, which had no expiration date, Congress again maintained its strong support for protections to personnel on active military duty.

 Congress revisited the act repeatedly to enact 11 amendments to keep up with the changing dynamics of American life and the lives and financial affairs of military personnel and their families.
 The most recent amendment was passed in 1991 during the Gulf War.
 It stated that creditors must verify if an individual is on active duty before they can take certain collections actions.

 Congress restated and renamed the Servicemembers Civil Relief Act in December of 2003.
 Legislators passed amendments and continues to do so even to this day.
 Under the SCRA benefits, lenders are prohibited from repossessing the service-member’s personal property, including their car, and from foreclosing on their home without a court order.

 SCRA law allows the Attorney General to pursue litigation against anyone who violates this law and harms a service-member or their family.
 SCRA protection covers a variety of potential issues that members of the military may face as they go into active duty.
 Common protections include:

 - Mortgage foreclosures